murchie85/GPT_AUTOMATE/README.md

 Automator V 0.1 is a Python-based project that uses OpenAI's GPT-3.5-turbo model to help decompose software development problems into smaller deliverables and generate code for the specified deliverables.

+*contact Adam McMurchie to report issues or post them here*

 ## What can I do?